One of the things I really like about my BMW R nineT (and in the past, my BMW R 1200 S) is that it’s air/oil-cooled.

 Indian Motorcycles — Classic Cruisers

-Indian has been migrating towards liquid cooling in recent years, for example with the Indian Scout Bobber and the FTR 1200 (now just called the FTR).
-In fact, Indian now even makes cruisers/tourers with liquid-cooled engines — the PowerPlus engine in the Challenger line.
+Indian has been migrating towards liquid cooling in recent years, for example with the Indian Scout, the FTR, and the Challengers — which are cruisers/tourers with the liquid-cooled PowerPlsu engine.

 But like Harley-Davidson, Indian’s heritage is in air-cooled V-twins.